 Several research efforts and habitat improvement projects are underway to better understand movement corridors and potential impacts from wildfires and mining activity.
-NDOW has contracted with University of Nevada -Reno to analyze GPS collar for mule deer using the Brownian Bridge Movement Model.
-Currently, about 25 GPS collars are deployed on mule deer as part of the Long Canyon Mule Deer monitoring plan in collaboration with Newmont Mining.
-Several habitat improvement projects have been planned for the near future to enhance winter ranges for mule deer including Pinyon-Juniper thinning projects.
+We seek to purchase up to 80 radio collars to augment existing research NDOW has identified for mule deer and pronghorn using the Brownian Bridge Movement Model approach (Sawyer et al 2014, Horne et al 2007).
+Currently, about 20 GPS collars are deployed on mule deer as part of the Long Canyon Mule Deer monitoring plan in collaboration with BLM and NV Gold Mines.
+Several habitat improvement projects have been planned that are awaiting final NEPA clearances to enhance winter ranges for mule deer including Pinyon-Juniper thinning projects.
+These data will be used to monitor use of habitat treatments, use of newly constructed wildlife safety crossing structures, and for future refinements to priority corridor delineations.
+Total equipment and capture costs will be \$150,000.